 Another problem with waiting to seek treatment is that it could affect how much compensation you are awarded in a dental malpractice lawsuit.
 This is because of Ohio’s contributory fault law, which says you cannot recover compensation if the jury finds you to be more than 50 percent at fault for your injuries.
 If you wait to seek treatment, it is more likely the jury will find you partially at fault for your injuries.

 Even if you have less than 50 percent of fault for your injuries, your total compensation award will be reduced by your percentage of fault.
 In other words, an award of $100,000 would become just $60,000 if you were 40 percent at fault.

 Our Cincinnati dental malpractice attorneys understand exactly how the contributory fault law is applied to these cases.
 We are committed to doing a thorough investigation to compile evidence so you are not assigned more fault than you deserve.
 We want you to receive the fair compensation you deserve.

 How Much Time Do I Have To File A Dental Malpractice Claim?

 This is because of Ohio’s medical malpractice statute of limitations, which is stated in Ohio Revised Code (ORC) 2305.113(C)(1).
-This says you cannot file any type of medical malpractice lawsuit, including a dental malpractice lawsuit, more than four years after malpractice occurred.
+This says you cannot file any type of medical mistreatment lawsuit, including a dental malpractice lawsuit, more than four years after the error occurred.
 This means you have four years from the date of malpractice to file a lawsuit.
 If you miss this deadline, you lose the right to file a lawsuit.

 However, there is an exception to this law for situations when victims are not aware they were victims of malpractice within three years of it happening, even though they were exercising due diligence.
 If victims discover malpractice before the four-year statute of limitations expires, they have one year from that date to file a lawsuit, even if this one-year period goes past the four-year statute.
 This is stated in ORC 2305.113(D)(1).